 Teaching assistant - review of terms and conditions

-The latest information about the review of teaching assistant terms and conditions updated 21 June 2017.
+The latest information about the review of Teaching Assistant (TA) terms and conditions, updated 19 October 2017.

-- align teaching assistants to the new grading structure as agreed by head teachers
+- align Teaching Assistants to the new grading structure

 Net pay calculator